Quick Comparison: LG Cordzero A9 vs Dyson V15 Detect

 A more basic option is the LG CordZero A9.
 While it doesn’t have the V15’s bells and whistles, this model is less expensive than its premium counterpart.

-You can see traces of the Dyson V8 with its design, like the vertically aligned dustbin, soft roller, and standard brush roll design.
+You can see traces of the Dyson V8 in its design, like the vertically aligned dustbin, soft roller, and standard brush roll design.

 But LG didn’t blatantly copy Dyson, and it added its (own) touches.